tayeblagha/Guide/README.md

 ## Add your folder project to your cpanel file Manager <a href="#" target="_blank" rel="noreferrer"> <img src="https://styles.redditmedia.com/t5_2s3go/styles/communityIcon_epq2iygkf4h91.jpg?width=256&s=35595f575f3202fdf5dd19a071a2948de4abf74d" alt="cpanel" width="30" height="30"/> </a>
 Compress your project folder and make it in file format like zip like the image bellow:
 <img src="https://github.com/tayeblagha/Guide/blob/main/compress.png?raw=true"  width="600" height="320"/>
+The rest is a matter of technique and so simple after connecting to you cpanel and accessing your file Manager just delete the old folder and  upload the new one in zip format and then extract it.

 ## Docker  <a href="https://www.docker.com/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/docker/docker-original-wordmark.svg" alt="docker" width="30" height="30"/> </a>